Charlie-Buxton/TTT2_GMod_Role_Bigfoot/README.md

-# Bigfoot Role for Trouble in Terrorist Town 2
+# Bigfoot Role for TTT2

 A custom social-deduction game role for **TTT2**, built in Lua for **Garry's Mod**.